Sam232/console-todo-app-/README.md

 4. node app.js delete-one "Todo Name" //Deleting a single todo
 5. node app.js delete-all //Deleting all todos
 6. node app.js update --name "Todo Name" --newName "New Todo Name" --newDescription "New Todo Description" //Updating an already existing todo

+The app was also tested using mocha and uses the expect third party module for applying assertions on received results.